ipython/ipython/docs/source/interactive/qtconsole.rst

 Embedding the QtConsole in a Qt application
 *******************************************

-In order to make the QtConsole available to an external Qt application (just as :func:`IPython.embed` enables one to embed a terminal session of IPython in a command-line application), there are a few options:
+In order to make the QtConsole available to an external Qt GUI application (just as :func:`IPython.embed` enables one to embed a terminal session of IPython in a command-line application), there are a few options:

 * First start IPython, and then start the external Qt application from IPython, as described above.

-* From the external Qt application, start an IPython kernel in a new process, and connect to it.
+* Start a standard IPython kernel in the process of the external Qt application.
 See :file:`examples/lib/ipkernel_qtapp.py` for an example.
-In that case, objects are not shared between the Qt application and the kernel.

-* From the Qt application, start an IPython kernel in the *same* process, and connect to it.
+Due to IPython's two-process model, the QtConsole itself will live in another process with its own QApplication, and thus cannot be embedded in the main GUI.

+* Start a special IPython kernel, the :class:`InProcessKernel`, that allows a QtConsole in the same process.
 See :file:`examples/inprocess/embedded_qtconsole.py` for an example.
-In that case, the objects available in the QtConsole are the actual objects that live in the Qt application.
-However, long-running calculations in the QtConsole will block the GUI.
-Moreover, the default configuration will not be loaded automatically, but you can do it manually, as demonstrated in the example.
+While the QtConsole can now be embedded in the main GUI, one cannot connect to the kernel from other consoles as there are no real ZMQ sockets anymore.
+  Moreover, the default, system-wide configuration will not be loaded and applied.

 Regressions
 ===========